March 23, 2019

 “We are trying to forecast for tomorrow, but errors are inherent due to the increased difficulty in wind prediction.”
 Zack said, “The wind is a lot more variable than say temperature, with sudden fluctuations in a short amount of time.”

-To combat the wind’s unpredictability, AWS offers daily forecasts with hourly updates to its clients.
-Daily outlooks allow a utility company to plan the next day’s energy production schedules, while hourly updates alert customers to unexpected phenomena that could result in a rapid change in wind-based generation.
+To combat the wind’s unpredictability, UL offers daily forecasts with hourly updates to its clients.
+Daily outlooks allow a utility company to plan the next day’s energy production schedules while hourly updates alert customers to unexpected phenomena that could result in a rapid change in wind-based generation.
 This helps to reduce the cost of using wind-based generation as part of the supply mix.

 “An hour ahead is the last chance to get it right and provide grid operators with enough time to address unexpected wind-related issues in balancing electrical supply and demand,” Zack said.